acald-creator/deploy-high-availability-web-app-cloudformation/README.md

-# CloudFormation Project
+## Udacity

+> Cloud DevOps Engineer, Completed May 14, 2020

 ## Objective

-> This project is to fulfill the project named "Deploy a high-availability web app using CloudFormation" on Udacity Cloud DevOps Nanodegree.

-The project is based on a tool called Sceptre and also using Troposphere.
+This project is to fulfill the project named "Deploy a high-availability web app using CloudFormation" on Udacity Cloud DevOps Nanodegree.
+I used a tool called Sceptre and also using Troposphere.
 I found that using this tool is easier than creating from scratch.

-However, if you want to see a work in progress project that has the original files, please see [https://github.com/pullmana8/Cloudformation-IaC](https://github.com/pullmana8/Cloudformation-IaC).
+However, if you want to see a work in progress project that has the original files, please see [https://github.com/acald-creator/Jenkins-Pipeline-on-AWS](https://github.com/acald-creator/Jenkins-Pipeline-on-AWS).

 ## Requirements

 If you would like to try out the tool Sceptre, you will need to install Sceptre through pip.
 Once installed, setup the virtual environment within your newly created project.

-For my python packing and virtual environment, I use pipx and pipenv.
+For my python packaging and virtual environment, I used `pipx` and `pipenv`.

-Install pipx with sceptre and pipenv.
+Install `pipx` with `sceptre` and `pipenv`.

 `sceptre new project my-sceptre-project`